awsdocs/aws-personal-health-dashboard/doc_source/code-sample-java.md

 EventFilter filter = new EventFilter();
 // Filter on any field from the supported AWS Health EventFilter model.
-// Here is an example for region us-east-1 events from the EC2 service. filter.setServices(singletonList("EC2");
+// Here is an example for Region us-east-1 events from the EC2 service. filter.setServices(singletonList("EC2");
 filter.setRegions(singletonList("us-east-1"));
 request.setFilter(filter);